Decomposing Gorenstein Rings as Connected Sums: Abstract

 \section{Abstract}

-In \cite{AAM}, Ananthnarayan, Avramov and Moore give a new construction of Gorenstein rings from two Gorenstein local rings, called their connected sum.
-Given a Gorenstein ring, one would like to know whether it can be decomposed as a connected sum and if so, what are its components.
-We answer these questions in the case of an Gorenstein Artin local algebra over a field, and give a characterization for such rings to be connected sums.
-We further investigate conditions on the associated graded ring of a Gorenstein Artin ring which force it to be a connected sum, and as a consequence, obtain results about its Poincar$\acute{\text{e}}$ series and minimal number of generators of its defining ideal.
+In 2012, Ananthnarayan, Avramov and Moore give a new construction of Gorenstein rings from two Gorenstein local rings, called their connected sum.
+Given a Gorenstein ring, one would like to know whether it decomposes as a connected sum and if so, what are its components.
+We answer these questions in the Artinian case and investigate conditions on the ring which force it to be indecomposable as a connected sum.
+We further give a characterization for Gorenstein Artin local rings to be decomposable as connected sums, and as a consequence, obtain results about its Poincar$\acute{\text{e}}$ series and minimal number of generators of its defining ideal.
+Finally, we show that the indecomposable components appearing in the connected sum decomposition are unique up to isomorphism.